glencbz/notes/unit-3/ruby/inheritance.md

 * Compare and contrast inheritance in Ruby with Prototypical inheritance in Javascript
 * Utilize inheritance to reduce repetition
 * Utilize inheritance to model the world
-* Install `pry` using `gem`.
-Pry is an improved REPL for Ruby that allows for better debugging and lets you work interactively with pre-written scripts through the use of `binding.pry`

 ####Quick Review
 1. What is a method?
 What is a class?
 2. What is an instance method?
 3. Why do we use a class?

+## Before Going On

+Install `pry` using `gem`.
+Pry is an improved REPL for Ruby that allows for better debugging and lets you work interactively with pre-written scripts through the use of `binding.pry`

 ##Inheritance